Ibrahimdoc/Cloud-engineering-roadmap/01-linux/notes.md

 Path intuition (core concept)

 - Relative paths depend entirely on pwd.
-- Absoltue paths do not depend on context.
+- Absolute paths do not depend on context.
 - Using .. to go up and back down is valid but bad practice.
-- Good and clear paths minimize unnecessary movement and maximize clarity.
+- Clear paths minimize unnecessary movement and maximize clarity.

 Key notes:
-cp makes the destination file identical to the source; if the destination already exists,its contents are overwritten without warning.
+cp makes the destination file identical to the source; if the destination already exists, its contents are overwritten without warning.
 Mistakes usually come from command structure or wrong assumptions, not the system itself.